MadisonViaLux/PythonNotes/README.md

 # PythonNotes
-This is a testing and notes Repo for me to practice any advanced algorithms in Python.
+This is a Repo for me to have quick access to my Computer Science code, accumulate my Python skills, and practice advanced algorithms in Python.